 Delivery driver: 10-15 percent; 20 percent if the weather is bad; $2-5 for pizza, depending on the size of the order

-Housekeeper: $2-5 per night in a hotel; leave the note with the cash so the housekeeper knows it’s a tip (Here’s how professional cleaners keep their own homes clean.)
+Housekeeper: $2-5 per night in a hotel; leave the note with the cash so the housekeeper knows it’s a tip and make sure to read up fully on how much you should tip a hotel’s housekeeping staff.

 Taxi driver: 15-20 percent; extra $1-2 per bag